KDugg84/CI-Flask-Messenger-MS3-GP/README.md

 * routes.py

-The only errors recieved were some lines of text exceeded the character limit of 79 and some areas of trailing white space where comments are located.
+The only errors received were some lines of text exceeded the character limit of 79 and some areas of trailing white space where comments are located.

 ### Lighthouse